JuniorAlbuquerque/launcher-jnr/README.md

-# Super Launcher - ed-jnr
+# Super Launcher doc - ed-jnr

 Frontend of a project where I decided to create my own launcher for my games, streaming services and apps on my computer.